First Apartment Living Room Checklist

 Multi-Purpose Sleeper Seats

 Save space and money by adding sofa beds to your apartment.
 Sleeper sofas, loveseats, sectionals and chairs are the same size as regular seats, but they fold out into roomy beds when you need to sleep or accommodate overnight guests.
-For renters looking to furnish a studio apartment, these pieces provide living room seating, a bed and a full or queen-sized mattress with a single purchase.
+For renters looking to furnish a studio apartment, these pieces provide living room seating, a bed and a full or queen-sized mattress.

 Sofa bed styles: